 To choose or not to choose is a perplexing question.

-While we know that influencer marketing works like a magic (coz you bribe a famous person to market your sh***y product or service), let us not forget that there exists the science that we know as traditional marketing.
+While we know that influencer marketing works like magic (because you bribe a famous person to market your sh***y product or service), let us not forget that there exists the science that we know as traditional marketing.

 Do it digitally or physically (conventional methods), it does work, so it only gets harder and harder to decide whether one should go for influencer marketing or the conventional one.

-- Traditional Marketing is called traditional because companies have been using a traditional marketing tactic for decades.
+- Traditional Marketing is called conventional because companies have been using a conventional marketing tactic for decades.
 Even digital marketing tactics are not new anymore.
 There is a decade of trial and error behind them.
 It has more options to hit the nail as compared to Influencer Marketing

-- Since the young generation is the target audience for most of products and services (e.g. web design target audience is millennials into online business), influencer marketing works like a magic as compared to the traditional tactics.
+- Since the young generation is the target audience for most of products and services (e.g., web design target audience is millennials into the online business), influencer marketing works like magic as compared to the traditional tactics.

 - However, a problem with influencer marketing, that you never have in traditional marketing, is the expense and time that it takes to bring a third party on board.
 Also, what if they do not have time to do it when you need.
 This is where traditional marketing comes to rescue you.

-- Influencer marketing has another very important point to make; you can trust it because the person talking good about your brand, is actually someone with a good reputation or someone closely related to your niche.
+- Influencer marketing has another essential point to make; you can trust it because the person talking good about your brand, is someone with a good reputation or someone closely related to your niche.